base-jumper/base-jumper/docs/platforms/Arduino.md

 ---

 # Arduino
 Arduino hardly needs an introduction.
 Arduinos have been used by hobbyists worldwide to build all manner of gadgets from [real-life iron man suits](https://www.youtube.com/watch?v=dNtXt5NUALQ) to [rubik cube solving robots](https://www.youtube.com/watch?v=NRRSYEWIQ_w).
 Arduino started out as a platform for learning, education and general hackery.
 But don't be too quick to judge.
 More recent additions to the Arduino family make it a serious prospect for building commercial systems on a budget.
-The MKR footprint was introduced with a range of different wireless communication technlogies aimed at IoT applications.
+The MKR footprint was introduced with a range of different wireless communication technologies aimed at IoT applications.
 Recently Arduino announced the release of the powerful new [Portenta H7](https://store.arduino.cc/usa/portenta-h7).
 With a dual Cortex M7 (480MHz) + M4 processor (240MHz), WiFi, Bluetooth 5.1, ethernet, and the ability to run computer vision applications in TensorFlow Lite - this is a far cry from the humble Arduino Uno.
 It provides plenty of grunt to meet the requirements of many demanding industrial applications.

 ## Support
 At present, Arduino boards with the Arduino Uno and MKR form factors are supported.